epointal/lf-hiker/readme.txt

 7. You can change the default configuration in tab: `Settings → Lf-hiker`

 == Changelog ==
+= 1.3.3 =
+ * fixed : On small screens, for three buttons, the elements are not centered
+ * fixed : Conflict with the bootstrap themes on hidden elements
+ * fixed : list button too big

 = 1.3.2 =
  * default value attribute visibility set to always for marker
  * update modules for gulp